Cyberproof/codemate/README.md

 * Generate adapters between the code to services I/O.

+## Set Up

+`pip install codemate`

+## Versioning

+This project is based on Semver versioning methodology.

+## Licence

+This project is licensed under the terms of the MIT license.

 ## Documentation

 Here will be described the usage of the pack features to generate Python code,